jhartzell42/rust-c-book/src/intro.md

 then C++ might be your thing.
 I generally think object-oriented programming is overrated and Rust's way of handling abstraction to be both more powerful and less prone to problems, but many people disagree with me.
-Especially in GUI programming, OOP patterns are far more established, and Rust's ecosystem is particularly behind in the GUI space.
+Especially in GUI programming, OOP patterns are far more established in C++, and Rust's ecosystem is particularly behind in the GUI space.

 However, if you're worried about memory corruption and the related security